-A muscle on the ulnar (little pinkie) side on the back of the forearm, which originates on the lateral humerus and inserts on the little pinkie.
+This is a muscle on the ulnar (little pinkie) side on the back of the forearm, which originates on the lateral humerus and inserts on the little pinkie.
 Its functions are wrist extension and wrist hyperextension.

 Flexor Carpi Radialis

-A superficial muscle on the thumb and the palm side of the wrist.
+Here, you have a superficial muscle on the thumb and the palm side of the wrist.
 It flexes the wrist and originates on the medial humerus, and inserts on the second and third fingers on the palm side.